pokt-network/pocket/consensus/doc/PROTOCOL_STATE_SYNC.md

-# # State Sync: `BLOCK BY BLOCK` Design
+# State Sync: `BLOCK BY BLOCK` Design

 _NOTE: This document makes some assumption of P2P implementation details, so please see [p2p](../../p2p/README.md) for the latest source of truth._

 ## Context

-State Sync is a protocol within a `Pocket` node that enables the download and maintenance of the latest network-wide state.
+State Sync is a protocol within a `Pocket` node that enables the download and maintenance of the latest world state.
 This protocol enables network actors to participate in network activities (like Consensus and Web3 provisioning and access) in present time, by ensuring the synchronization of the individual node with the collective.

 ## Core Protocol

 A node participating in the State Sync protocol will act as both a server and a client to its `Network Peers`.
-A pre-requisite of the State Sync protocol is for the `P2P` module to maintain a metadata state of the active network peers.
+A pre-requisite of the State Sync protocol is for the `P2P` module to maintain an active set of network peers, along with metadata corresponding to the persistence data they have available.

 Example of Peer Metadata: